aabrole/amancelusa/README.md

 Site Hosted : https://www.selus.cf

-The wordpress and hosting configuration added some extra time on top of my 90 minutes allotted so with that being said I took your word in the email and didn't really look to develop content further and get it in before the end of the workday today.
+Powering the site with wordpress and hosting configuration added some extra time on top of my 90 minutes allotted so with that being said I took your word in the email and didn't really look to develop content further and get it in before the end of the workday today.

 If I had more time I would've either went forth and make my wordpress site compatible with bootstrap (or just used that entirely)